UnknownUO/SupportedServerConfigurations/README.md

 **SupportedServer:** leave true

 We will review your shard's configuration before approving and merging your PR.
-Once merged, all MobileUO user's will see the shard listed under supported shards.
+Once merged, all MobileUO users will see the shard listed under supported shards.